ChrisZie/HugoSymphony/content/service/fundraising/_index.md

     bgimageback: https://cdn.pixabay.com/photo/2015/02/26/06/09/panda-649938_1280.jpg

 process:
-  - name: Start
+  - name: Define
     image: https://cdn.pixabay.com/photo/2010/12/01/space-shuttle-774_1280.jpg
     imagealttext: Kick-Off
     subtext: Project Sign-Off and Initiation
     description: We meet with you to get the formal go-ahead for the project.
 Then we meet with your team to understand exactly what your current fundraising activities are, what your optimal future state is, and how we can plan to get you to that goal from where you are right now.
     description2: Deliverable - Project Charter
-  - name: Discovery
+  - name: Discover
     image: https://cdn.pixabay.com/photo/2015/12/01/20/28/fall-1072821_1280.jpg
     imagealttext: Discovery
     subtext: Market Research and Plan